londelec/leandcxmlman/source/sections/Modbusma/InitMessages.rst

    * :(attr):
      :val:	xxxx.xxx1
      :desc:	Data received from outstation has to **contain** contents of the :ref:`<ref-InitMsgData>` attribute.
-		This option is normally used with :lectext1:`Report Server ID [17]` message and enables to check only portion of the received reply.
+		This option is normally used with :lemonobgtext:`Report Server ID [17]` message and enables to check only portion of the received reply.
 		For example if :ref:`<ref-InitMsgData>`\="41 42 43" (represents string "ABC") a reply from outstation {01 17 08 41 42 43 20 56 31 2E 30 ...} (represents string "ABC V1.0") is considered valid.